Nicușor Dan: Geopolitical alignment

 Dan has consistently advocated pro-Western views, emphasising Romania's integration into the European Union and NATO as cornerstones of national security and economic progress.

-In his 2025 presidential campaign, Dan positioned himself as a staunch defender of Western democratic values; he supported NATO's presence in Romania, particularly amid the Russian invasion of Ukraine, contrasting sharply with George Simion's nationalism and Euroscepticism.
-Dan is an Ukrainophile and advocates for stronger Romanian support to Ukraine.

-However, Dan faced accusations over his ties with businessman Matei Păun, who was linked to Russian and Belarusian firms and oligarchs.
+In his 2025 presidential campaign, Dan positioned himself as a staunch defender of Western democratic values; he supported NATO's presence in Romania, particularly amid the Russian invasion of Ukraine, contrasting sharply with Simion's nationalism and Euroscepticism.
+Dan is a Ukrainophile and advocates for stronger Romanian support to Ukraine.
+Dan faced accusations over his ties with businessman Matei Păun, who was linked to Russian and Belarusian firms and oligarchs.
 Păun's firm, BAC Financial Advisory SRL, acquired Getica OOH in 2011 from News Corp via Russian VTB Bank and Alpha Capital Partners.
 Păun allegedly boasted of financing Belarusian leader Alexander Lukashenko and made statements questioning 2014 Western sanctions on Russia, praising Russian Orthodox "mysticism", and doubting Ukraine's Orange Revolution and Crimea's annexation.

 LGBT rights

-In 2000, Dan published an article in the magazine Dilema in which he stated his rejection of "homosexual behaviour in public spaces in Romania," describing it as "an attack against traditional values" and "legitimate collective identity".
+In 2000, Dan published an article in the magazine Dilema in which he stated his rejection of "homosexual behaviour in public spaces in Romania", describing it as "an attack against traditional values" and "legitimate collective identity".
 The statements resurfaced after his political career took off, particularly during his much-publicised departure from USR.
 Dan distanced himself from his previous statements on several occasions, claiming that he is not homophobic and that his opinion on the matter has changed in the following years.

-In 2024, Dan expressed support for same-sex civil partnerships.
-However, he also believed that it was not the correct time to have a debate.
-In the same interview, he did not take a stance on same-sex marriage, and said that “[it] is a debate that society must have.”
+In 2024, Dan expressed support for same-sex civil partnerships; however, he also believed that it was not the correct time to have a debate.
+In the same interview, he did not take a stance on same-sex marriage, and said that it was "a debate that society must have".

 Alleged Securitate collaboration

-In May 2024, ahead of local elections, a purported Securitate document from July 1988 emerged, detailing Dan's collaboration with the secret police of the Ceaușescu regime.
+In May 2024, ahead of local elections, a purported Securitate document from July 1988 emerged, detailing Dan's collaboration with the secret police of the Nicolae Ceaușescu's regime.
 The document contained information provided by Dan about his high school peers who participated in the International Mathematical Olympiads of 1987 and 1988.
 Dan denied its authenticity, claiming he had minimal contact with authorities of the time.
 PSD leader and Prime Minister Marcel Ciolacu questioned the document's credibility, noting its unusually polished composition.
 The National Council for the Study of the Securitate Archives (CNSAS) deemed it a forgery, citing incorrect dates, atypical expressions, and a writing style inconsistent with the typewriters used by the Securitate, including the absence of diacritics typical in genuine documents of the era.